 2. You Could Boost Your Credit Scores with a New Credit Card

 Worried that a new credit card application will result in a hard inquiry on your credit report that will drag your credit scores down?
 Don't stress about it.
-Typically, a hard pull only sets your score back a few points for a short period of time, generally less than 12 months.
+Typically, a hard inquiry only sets your score back a few points for a short period of time, generally less than 12 months.
 Your score rebounds from a hard inquiry pretty quickly.
 As long as you're not applying for multiple new lines of credit at once, your credit scores are safe.

 In fact, adding a new credit card to your credit file could actually help boost your scores in the long run.
 That's because new credit can actually help your credit utilization ratio, or the amount of credit you use in relation to the amount of credit you have available to you.
 This is one of the most important factors in calculating your credit scores.